naiyerasif/site/src/content/post/2018/2018-11-15-21-09-32-code-coverage-with-jacoco-and-maven.md

 Press <kbd>Shift</kbd> key twice and search "Import external coverage report" option in IntelliJ IDEA.
 Clicking the result should open file manager using which you can navigate and select the `target/jacoco.exec` file.
 Alternatively, open Coverage tool window by navigating to _View_ > _Tool Windows_ and selecting _Coverage_.
 Click _Import a report collected in CI from disk_ and select the `target/jacoco.exec` file.
 On successful import of the file, IntelliJ IDEA should display the coverage of each file as follows.
 You can open a file in the editor and it will show the lines covered by tests on the gutter.

-:::figure{.frame}
+:::figure{.popout.popout-image.frame}
 ![Coverage in IntelliJ IDEA](./images/2018-11-15-21-09-32-code-coverage-with-jacoco-and-maven-01.png)

-Coverage imported from JaCoCo report showing line coverage of Factorial class
+::caption[Coverage imported from JaCoCo report showing line coverage of `Factorial` class]
 :::

 IntelliJ IDEA also displays the coverage in the Project panel against each file.

-:::figure{.frame}
+:::figure{.popout.popout-image.frame}
 ![Coverage for each file in Project panel](./images/2018-11-15-21-09-32-code-coverage-with-jacoco-and-maven-02.png)

-IntelliJ IDEA shows the coverage against each file in the Project panel
+::caption[IntelliJ IDEA shows the coverage against each file in the Project panel]
 :::

 ### Viewing the report in browser

 With the current configuration in the `pom.xml` file, JaCoCo also generates the coverage report in HTML format which you can view in the browser.
 Open the `target/site/jacoco/index.html` file in the browser.

-:::figure{.frame}
+:::figure{.popout.popout-image.frame}
 ![JaCoCo coverage report open in the browser](./images/2018-11-15-21-09-32-code-coverage-with-jacoco-and-maven-03.png)

-JaCoCo coverage report in the browser.
-The appearance of the report may vary depending on your browser preferences.
+::caption[JaCoCo coverage report in the browser.
+The appearance of the report may vary depending on your browser preferences.]
 :::

 :::assert{title="Customizing the HTML report"}